todordev/PrismLibrary/README.md

 _**NOTE**: You need [Apache Ant](http://ant.apache.org/manual/install.html) to build the package._

-1. Download this repository via Composer.
+1. Clone this repository.
+2. Install required packages executing `composer update`.
-2. Open your console and go to folder __build__.
+3. Go to folder __build__.
-3. Rename file _antconfig.dist.txt_ to _antconfig.txt_.
+4. Rename file _antconfig.dist.txt_ to _antconfig.txt_.
-4. Enter the path to the folder where you downloaded this files.
+5. Enter the path to the folder where you cloned this repository.
 You have to enter the path as value of variable __cfg.sourceDir__ in _antconfig.txt_.
-5. Execute `ant` in your console.
+6. Execute `ant` in your console.

 ```bash
 ant